 The five steps form the basis of all PLC development.
 You will notice that the actual programming does not occur until the second last step.
-Usually more time is spent on understanding the task and sequence of operation.
+Usually, more time is spent understanding the task and sequence of operation.

 To get this free article, subscribe to my free email newsletter.

 Use the information to inform other people how numbering systems work.
 Sign up n w.

 The ‘Robust Data Logging for Free’ eBook is also available for free download.
 The link s included when you subscribe to ACC Automation.